On being and becoming, collective memory, physical harmony, and Blade Runner in the age of spiritual machines

 But while he may see himself as a god creating for a specific purpose, his creations will, at least eventually, have other plans.
 Indeed 2049 is largely comprised of odysseys of self-discovery - though the key characters are, almost invariably, not on quite the journey they think they are.
 Their self-discovery is discovering they aren't who or what they quite emphatically believed themselves to be.
 As conveyed through Ryan Gosling's K, that disconnect between knowledge and purpose - identity and meaning - achieves a remarkable and sorrowful depth.
 This is an example of a movie finding a great application of a specific side of an actor's persona - in this case the stoic, steely-eyed stare that has become an occasional signature for Gosling in recent years, particularly in his Refn collaborations Drive and, most infamously, Only God Forgives.
 Here, Villeneuve finds in that stare a constant state of anxious introspection for a character who doesn't even know how lost he truly is.
 His expression is simultaneously one of grim determination and barely suppressed sadness.

-In filling in the gaps between its timeline and that of Ridley Scott's original (often through clunky exposition), the film continually touches on the balance between two tiers of society - the powerful and/or human, the lower classes and/or replicants.
+In filling the gaps between its timeline and that of Ridley Scott's original (often through clunky exposition), the film continually touches on the balance between two tiers of society - the powerful and/or human, the lower classes and/or replicants.
 And yet as expressed, both of those classes are basically ciphers - stand-ins for Powerful and Acquiescent, acting out those roles in a way so compulsory as to be nearly abstract.
-The script carefully withholds almost any superfluous details of what this Los Angeles, or the world itself circa 2049, really is - culturally, economically.
+The script carefully withholds almost any superfluous details of what this Los Angeles, or the world itself circa 2049, really is - culturally, economically, practically.
 There are the powerful, and there is the disposable workforce.
 This is the order; the finer details don't matter.

 The most important detail we learn about the interval between Blade Runner's past and 2049's present is something they call the Blackout, a sort of collective memory of the early replicant era that got wiped out - eliminated along with whole other portions of this society's historical record.
-Watching this world continue on with so much of its own memory excised, it's as if the world already ended and everyone just kept on going, like gliding through a fog, with only the severed impulses of a forgotten time to guide them.
+Watching this civilization operate with so much of its own memory excised, it's as if the world already ended and everyone just kept on going, like gliding through a fog, with only the severed impulses of a forgotten time to guide them.

 In that sense, K is entirely a product of his time - haunted by recollections and truths he only understands in fragments, if at all.
 So much so that he has to essentially go back in time - to a derelict Las Vegas (which seems to have hired the architect of the Korova Milkbar) to find Deckard, who may hold the answers to his own existence.
 Or, not.

-There is a dreamlike Herzogian mood that hovers over much of Blade Runner 2049, and in its enigmatic depiction of existence and purpose as a cryptic philosophical struggle (not to mention his locations, often made up of mere remnants of civilization, like fractured memories, their meaning elusive), it contains clear echoes of Tarkovsky's Stalker.
+There is a dreamlike Herzogian mood that hovers over much of Blade Runner 2049, and in its enigmatic depiction of existence and purpose as a cryptic philosophical struggle (not to mention the locations, often made up of mere remnants of civilization, like fractured memories, their meaning elusive), it contains clear echoes of Tarkovsky's Stalker.
 At other times, it plays like a grown-up but lesser version of Spielberg's A.I., right down to the Pinocchio references.
 (Although in fairness, Pinocchio is a pretty natural reference point for both.)
 And considering Scott's own recent preoccupation with the nature of human and technological evolution, 2049 would make a fascinating companion to both of his recent Alien prequels, Prometheus and Covenant.

 It is, perhaps, the abstract nature of the search for meaning - any search for meaning - that makes K's whole pilgrimage so urgent, yet so impossible.
 What torments him is the sense that something is missing.
 And so it is.
 So it always will be.